-- 101. The cumulative impact of H.B.
+- The cumulative impact of H.B.
 1081 and H.B.
-815, each of which bans a method of abortion, impose a greater burden on women than each act individually.
+815 (in the absence of a permanent regulation excluding medication abortion), each of which bans a method of abortion, impose a greater burden on women than each act individually.
 Together, they would ban the methods of abortion currently chosen by a significant percentage of the women obtaining abortions in Louisiana.
-This leaves suction aspiration, which is currently used in somewhat less than two-thirds of abortions, and which is not available after very earlier in the second trimester, as the only commonly-used method of abortion available in Louisiana. - 102.
+This leaves suction aspiration, which is currently used in somewhat less than two-thirds of abortions, and which is not available after very early in the second trimester, as the only commonly-used method of abortion available in Louisiana. - 118.
 H.B.
-386 and H.B.
+386 (and the related provisions of the emergency regulation) and H.B.
 1081 impose a cumulative impact on women seeking abortion care after about 15 weeks greater than each bill taken individually.
 H.B.
 1081 prohibits the performance of a D&E-a second trimester procedure-without first performing an additional procedure that, before 18 weeks, is unnecessary, untested, and risky.
 The delay imposed by H.B.
 386 will force more women into the second trimester who would otherwise have had an abortion in the first.
-The result is that some women who would have had an uncomplicated, first trimester procedure will now be forced to undergo an experimental and complicated second trimester one. - 103.
+The result is that some women who would have had an uncomplicated, first trimester procedure will now be forced to undergo an experimental and complicated second trimester one. - 119.
 H.B.
 386 and the physician shortage caused by H.B.
 488 (and by the 2014 Admitting Privileges Requirement, should it ever take effect) also impose a cumulative burden on women greater than each act taken individually.
 For women seeking abortion services at Hope Clinic after 13 weeks, 6 days lmp, there is only one physician available, Doe 3.
-Pursuant to Defendant LSBME's Advisory Opinion, see supra ¶¶ 29-32, Hope's other physician, Doe 1, only offers abortion care up to 13 weeks, 6 days lmp, as he is a family physician and not an ob/gyn.
-Doe 3 only works at Hope two days per week, Tuesdays and Thursdays.
-Thus, a woman seeking an abortion after 13 weeks, 6 days lmp at Hope is likely to face a longer than 3-day wait to obtain one.
+Pursuant to the Louisiana State Board of Medical Examiners' Advisory Opinion, see supra ¶¶ 34-37, Hope's other physician, Doe 1, only offers abortion care up to 13 weeks, 6 days lmp, as he is a family physician and not an ob-gyn.
+Doe 3 only works at Hope two days per week, Thursdays and Saturdays.
+Thus, a woman seeking an abortion after 13 weeks, 6 days lmp at Hope is likely to face a longer than three-day wait to obtain one.
 Patients whose first visit falls on a Friday will face a four-day wait, until the following Tuesday.
 Patients whose first visit falls on a Tuesday or Thursday will face a five-day wait.
-Patients whose first visit falls on a Wednesday will face a six day wait.
+Patients whose first visit falls on a Wednesday will face a six-day wait.